 Richard Roth is an artist whose work has been exhibited nationally and internationally.
 In 1991 he was the recipient of a Visual Artists Fellowship in Painting from the National Endowment for the Arts.
 He received an MFA from the Tyler School of Art and a BFA from The Cooper Union.
-His work has been exhibited at Tomlinson Kong Contemporary, NY; Galerie Rob de Vries, The Netherlands; David Richard Contemporary, Santa Fe, NM; HICA, Highland Institute of Contemporary Art, Loch Ruthven, Scotland, The Suburban, Oak Park, IL; Rocket Gallery, London; the Virginia Museum of Fine Arts, and Reynolds Gallery, Richmond; UCR/California Museum of Photography; the Museum of Modern Art, Saitama, Japan; Feigen, Inc., Chicago; the Whitney Museum of American Art, NY; OK Harris Gallery, NY; Castelli Warehouse, NY.
-He is the co-editor of the book, Beauty is Nowhere: Ethical Issues in Art and Design and co-author of three books – Color Basics, Design Basics 3D, and Design Basics 2D and 3D.
+His work has been exhibited at David Richard Contemporary, NY and Santa Fe, NM; Tomlinson Kong Contemporary, NY; Galerie Rob de Vries, The Netherlands; HICA, Highland Institute of Contemporary Art, Loch Ruthven, Scotland, The Suburban, Oak Park, IL; Rocket Gallery, London; the Virginia Museum of Fine Arts, and Reynolds Gallery, Richmond, VA; UCR/California Museum of Photography; the Museum of Modern Art, Saitama, Japan; Feigen, Inc., Chicago; the Whitney Museum of American Art, NY; OK Harris Gallery, NY; Castelli Warehouse, NY.
+He is the co-editor of the book, Beauty is Nowhere: Ethical Issues in Art and Design and co-author of two books – Color Basics and Design Basics 3D.
 He was the Director of Solvent Space in Richmond, Virginia, 2005 – 2009.
 He was a faculty member in the Painting and Printmaking Department at Virginia Commonwealth University from 1999 - 2015; he chaired the Department from 1999 – 2008.
 He has also taught at The Ohio State University, Columbus; The School of the Art Institute of Chicago; the Birmingham Institute of Art and Design – University of Central England; and the University of California, Berkeley.
 Richard Roth presently lives and works in Camarillo, California.